SNHU-CS/CS-330/module04/mod4_tutorials.md

 ### Mouse Scrolling Callback

 The mouse scroll callback is pretty similar.
-For a regular mouse the `xoffset` input will always be zero, since the wheel is one-dimensional (either goes up or down).
-A value of `yoffset` of `1.0` means rolling one way, and `-1.0` the opposite -- test to determine which one is which.
+For a regular mouse, the `xoffset` input will always be zero, since the wheel is one-dimensional (either goes up or down).
+A value of `yoffset` of `1.0` means rolling one way, and `-1.0` the opposite.
+Test to determine which one is which.
 Note that the reason this callback gets both a `xoffset` and `yoffset` is to support more advanced input devices.

 ```
-// glfw: whenever the mouse scroll wheel scrolls, this callback is called
+// glfw: Whenever the mouse scroll wheel scrolls, this callback is called.
 // ----------------------------------------------------------------------
 void UMouseScrollCallback(GLFWwindow* window, double xoffset, double yoffset)
 {